Milk for toddlers

 Long life milk

-- Long life milk and UHT milk have the same food values for children as ordinary milk, they have just been treated differently so they last longer.
+Long life milk and UHT milk are just as nutritious for children as the milk found in the refrigerated section of the supermarket; they have just been treated differently so they last longer.

-- They should be used in the same way as ordinary milk, ie full cream milk is best for children under 2 years of age.
+Long life milk should be used in the same way as ordinary milk ( ie full cream milk is best for children under 2 years of age).

-Full fat soy beverages which have calcium added are suitable for use after 1 year of age as part of a mixed diet.
+Full fat soy beverages which have calcium added are suitable for use after 1 year of age.

 Like cow's milk, soy milk should be included as part of a healthy varied diet.
 It is only one part of what toddlers eat and drink, and other foods are needed.